 Zlatina Kostova, PhD is a Post-Doctoral Fellow at the Department of Psychiatry at the University of Massachusetts Medical School.
-With a strikingly multidisciplinary and multicultural education obtained in Bulgaria, Italy, Switzerland and the US, she has a strong background in clinical psychology and her main interests lie in the area of child and adolescent psychology and trauma studies.
+With a strikingly multidisciplinary and multicultural education obtained in Bulgaria, Italy, Switzerland and the US, she has a strong background in clinical psychology and her main interests lie in the area of childhood trauma and mindfulness-based interventions.
 Dr. Kostova obtained her Masters degree in Clinical and Community Psychology at the University of Bologna in Italy, where she has been a licensed clinical psychologist since 2008.
-That Masters degree included a cross-cultural study on risky behaviors and protective factors among Bulgarian and Italian adolescent.
-Her connected interest in trauma was fostered during her doctoral study at the Università della Svizzera Italiana in Lugano, Switzerland, investigating the process of acceptance among patients with medical trauma (chronic pain) and their social support needs.
+That Masters degree included a cross-cultural study on risky behaviors among Bulgarian and Italian adolescent.
+Her connected interest in trauma and integrated care was fostered during her doctoral study at the Università della Svizzera Italiana in Lugano, Switzerland, investigating the process of acceptance among patients with medical trauma (chronic pain) and their social support needs.

 Dr. Kostova's post-doctoral appointment at UMass involves clinical training alongside work on several clinically-focused research projects.
 She is collaborating with the Child Trauma Training Center at UMass, working on a SAMHSA-funded project aimed at improving the identification of childhood trauma and to increase access to evidence based trauma treatment for at risk and underserved populations of local children and families.
-She is also involved in an NIH-funded project in the field of eMental Health, implementing an online tool aiming to increase the health literacy of people with severe mental illnesses.
-Her clinical work and training involved several rotations in inpatient and outpatient clinics, including the Adolescent Units at Worcester Recovery Center and Hospital and the Outpatient Ambulatory Services at UMass.
+She is also involved in an NIH-funded project in collaboration with Harvard Medical School, implementing an online tool for people with serious mental conditions and bridging mental and physical health information.
+Her clinical work and training involved several rotations in inpatient and outpatient clinics, including the Adolescent Units at Worcester Recovery Center and Hospital, the Child Protection Program and the Outpatient Ambulatory Clinic at UMass.